Keto Muffin Tops

 I worked at a coffee shop called Uncommon Ground in Medford, Wisconsin when I was in high school.
 It was the best job ever!
 It fueled my love for baking and taught me a lot of tips on how to save time in the kitchen.
 The only problem was the part where I got to take home all the extra muffins and cinnamon rolls… I ate so many muffin tops it was unreal!
 Which inspired me to write this recipe!
 The muffin tops are the best part anyway.
 I highly suggest getting a muffin top baking pan!

-- 1⁄4 cup (1⁄2 stick) unsalted butter or coconut oil, softened, plus extra for the pans
+- 1/4 cup butter or coconut oil, softened, plus extra for the pans

 - 1 teaspoon raspberry extract

-- 6 ounces cream cheese or mascarpone cheese (3⁄4 cup), softened
+- 6 ounces cream cheese 3⁄4 cup, softened, or mascarpone

 - 2 tablespoons unsweetened cocoa powder